What type of light is best for growing plants indoors?

 - Great for growers whose grow space is short on height – these lights need to be very close to plants

 HID grow lights have been the golden standard of the grow light world for decades, and their watt to lumen ratio and light spectrum have many professional growers won over.
 They do however require three crucial components (bulb, ballast, and reflector) to work which adds to both the initial cost and complexity.
-There are two main types of HID lights: MH (Metal Halide) and HPS (High Pressure Sodium).
+There are two main types of HID lights: Metal Halide (MH) and High Pressure Sodium (HPS) grow lights.
 MH’s bluish light is great for the vegetative period, while HPS’ reddish-yellow light offers a near perfect light spectrum for flowering.

-The majority of the ballasts we sell can be plugged into a standard 120V or 240V outlet.
+Ballasts can be plugged into a standard 120V or 240V outlet.
 Without a reflector, HID lights have too large of a light footprint and need to be reduced.
+Reflective hoods redirected wasted light back towards the plants.
 Different size reflectors allow you to customize your light footprint.